TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-deleteerror-dueto-resourcelock.md

 ## Locked Resources
 <!--$LockedResources-->[LockedResources]<!--/$LockedResources-->

-## **Recommended steps**
+## **Recommended Steps**

 The locks on the above resources need to be removed before the delete can succeed.
 Please refer to [Using Azure Resource Locks](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-lock-resources) for instructions to remove these locks.

-Once this is done, please notify Azure support, and we will clean up the HDInsight cluster.
+Once this is done, please notify Azure support and we will clean up the HDInsight cluster.